iterative/dvc.org/static/docs/commands-reference/checkout.md

 MD5 (model.pkl) = 3863d0e317dee0a55c4e59d2ec0eef33
 ```

-Previously this took two steps, `git checkout` followed by `dvc checkout`, but
+Previously this took two steps, `git checkout` followed by `dvc checkout`.
+We
-we have skipped having to remember to run that second step.
-Instead it is
+can now skip the second one, which is automatically executed for us.
+The
-automatically executed for us, and the workspace is automatically synchronized.
+workspace is automatically synchronized accordingly.